mmbman/Katagiri/1984-05-14-Two-Kinds-of-Nowness.md

 **Person:** I have a question.
 In the second one, you’re not carried away by time?

-**Katagiri:** No.
+**Katagiri Roshi:** No.

 **Person:** What does that mean?
 Is that if you’re not carried away by time, that it’s not appropriate to really think about schedule?

-**Katagiri:** Yes, following the schedule.
+**Katagiri Roshi:** Yes, following the schedule.
 From the first nowness, you have to follow the schedule.
 All you have to do is just to follow the schedule.
 But you don’t follow the schedule; you want to do something else, and you hate the schedule, very naturally you don’t want to follow the schedule.
 So that is called “dragged away.” *[He chuckles.]* You create attachment.
 So very naturally you look at the next schedule, and then you are really irritated.
 Very naturally, you are dragged away by the schedule.
 You lose the subjective.
 Do understand that one?

 Can someone say something about this?
 If you understand, say something about this.

 **Person:** When time drags you away, instead of doing what you’re supposed to do right now, you feel anxious about finishing...

-**Katagiri:** Yes, always anxious.
+**Katagiri Roshi:** Yes, always anxious.

 **Person:** Well it seems to me like following the schedule isn’t really following the stream of time.

-**Katagiri:** It’s just the flow, just follow the schedule.
+**Katagiri Roshi:** It’s just the flow, just follow the schedule.
 Just like being on the boat.
 You have nothing to do, just to follow.
 But you don’t do it, actually.
 Don’t you think so?

 **Person:** That’s a perfect description, though.
 As soon as you feel any disharmony – you can feel it inside, a slight little *something is off* – you already are not in that nowness.
 You can feel it, you feel a little grating, something is uneven or something...
 Do you know what I mean?